 The University of Pavia stands out for its large number of postgraduate courses, from research-based programmes to courses aimed at gaining entry into specific professions:

-- 29 Professional Masters courses that range from the medical, health and pharmaceutical fields to the science sector.
-A common trait among these is ground breaking themes studied in highly specialised fields as well as the interdisciplinary approach adopted.
+- 29 post-graduate courses that range from the medical, health and pharmaceutical fields to the science sector.
+A common trait among these is groundbreaking themes studied in highly specialised fields as well as the interdisciplinary approach adopted.

 - 17 International PhD Programmes organised into 5 macro-areas (Science & Technology; Science Engineering; Life Sciences; Humanities and Social Sciences) and 4 Joint doctorate courses with EU Universities.